top of page

 Sources Trauma Counselling

-Crisis, short and longer term counselling.
+Crisis and short-term counselling.
 Counselling combines the most up-to-date trauma treatment practices with the principles of intersectional theory and practices.
-We offer counselling (individual and group) for:historical trauma, interpersonal violence, sexual assault, LGBTQ2+ issues, anxiety and depression, and PTSD.
-Monday – Friday 8:00 am – 6:00 pm.
+We offer counselling (individual and group) for historical trauma, interpersonal violence, sexual assault, LGBTQ2+ issues, anxiety and depression, and PTSD.
+Monday – Friday 8:00 am – 5:00 pm.
 Call or email for an appointment.

 Volunteer Wheels by Sources